Drexel Burnham Lambert: Early history

 It became one of the more successful brokerages in the country, eventually building its capital to $1 billion.
 While Burnham eventually branched out into investment banking, the company's ability to expand was limited by the structure of the investment banking industry of that time.
 A strict unwritten set of rules assured the dominance of a few large firms by controlling the order in which their names appeared in advertisements for an underwriting.
 Burnham, as a "sub-major" firm, needed to connect with a "major" or "special" firm in order to further expand.

 Burnham found a willing partner in Drexel Firestone, an ailing Philadelphia-based firm with a rich history.
 Drexel Firestone traced its history to 1838, when Francis Martin Drexel founded Drexel & Company.
 His son, Anthony Joseph Drexel, became a partner in the firm at age 21, in 1847.
 The company made money in the opportunities created by mid-century gold finds in California.
 The company was also involved in financial deals with the federal government during the Mexican–American War and the U.S. Civil War.
 A. J. Drexel took over the firm when his father died in 1863.
 He partnered with J. P. Morgan and created one of the largest banking companies in the world, Drexel, Morgan & Co.

 In 1940, several former Drexel partners and associates formed an investment bank and assumed the rights to the "Drexel and Company" name.
 The old Drexel, which chose to concentrate on commercial banking after the Glass–Steagall Act regulated the separation of commercial and investment banking, was completely absorbed into the Morgan empire.
-The new Drexel grew slowly, coasting on its predecessor's historic ties to the larger securities issuers.
+The new Drexel grew slowly, relying on its predecessor's historic ties to the larger securities issuers.
 By the early 1960s, it found itself short on capital.
-It merged with Harriman, Ripley and Company in 1965, and renamed itself Drexel Harriman Ripley.
+It merged with Harriman, Ripley and Company in 1965 to form Drexel Harriman Ripley.
 In the mid-1970s, it sold a 25 percent stake to Firestone Tire and Rubber Company, renaming itself Drexel Firestone.